Top Freelancer Alternatives 2023 | 10 Sites Like Freelancer.com

 enroll in jolly cooperation partner up on mutually beneficial terms.
 It’s the main competitor of Freelancer, sharing many of its weak and strong sides.

-In the case of Upwork, its rates are reasonable, testimonials on resources such as Trustpilot are great.
+In the case of Upwork, its rates are reasonable, and testimonials on resources such as Trustpilot are great.
 What can go wrong?

 - Easy to use.
 As we’ve just said, you need to simply place an order and wait for the freelancers to start applying